vit-ganich/jmeter-test-devcaz/README.md

     - Actual result: response contains an empty list
     The same issue for *GET /v2/games?sort=name* - the empty list is retrieved.
     The request *GET /v2/games/${GAME_ID}* returns an error - there is no games created.
+3. Get all players *GET /v2/players* retrieves information only for the last created user.
+    - Expected result: *GET /v2/players* retrieves a users list
+    - Actual result: response contains only one user (the last created).
+Some of the tests fail due to this error.
+    - Error example: {"name":"Not Found","message":"Object not found: 6041","code":0,"status":404}